Peninsula Pride Farms

 In spring 2016, farmers and supportive businesses came together to address agriculture’s role in improving water quality in Kewaunee and southern Door counties in northeastern Wisconsin.

 These passionate and committed individuals formed Peninsula Pride Farms, an organization led by farmers to leverage the ingenuity of the agricultural community, university research and scientists to meet water quality challenges.

 This is the first local collaboration of its kind in an area dealing with decades-long water quality issues.
-Today, the growing group has 50 farmers, with farms of all sizes, representing half of the cows and tillable acres in the region, in addition to 10 business members.
+Today, the growing group has over 50 members, with farms of all sizes, representing half of the cows and tillable acres in the region, in addition to business members.

 Clean, safe water and a thriving agricultural community together on the Door-Kewaunee Peninsula.

 As farmers and caretakers of the environment, we are committed to protecting, nurturing and sustaining our precious soil, water and air.
 To foster environmental stewardship, we will promote practices with measurable outcomes that secure and enrich the future of our shared community.

 Our culture is one in which farmers are empowered to continuously improve on practices that affect the environment.
 Through peer-to-peer mentoring and other forms of support, we challenge ourselves to be models of sustainability.
 Goals and expectations are high and so, too, is our commitment to each other’s success and the well-being of our community.